 There are 10 LETBs across England.
 They bring together healthcare and public health providers of NHS-funded services with education providers, professional bodies, local government and universities.
 LETBs are responsible for the education and training of health and public health workers at a local level.

 Managed care is a term that describes the range of measures used in the US to reduce the cost of providing health care while still aiming to improve the quality of care.
 The kinds of measures used include providing financial incentives to clinicians to use less costly forms of treatment, or controls on in-patient admissions and limits on the length of hospital stay that providers will be paid for.
-Managed care is used in a number of settings such as Health Maintenance Organisations (see above).
+Managed care is used in a number of settings such as Accountable Care Organisations or Health Maintenance Organisations (see above).

 MARKETISATION OF THE NHS